 2020 12HR Course: Routt County near Pearl Lake State Park.

-There will be a new course added for 2023 in the spring which will count towards the 2023 RMAS points.
+There will NOT be a new course added for 2023 due to an additional in-person race being directed this year.
+A new course will be available in 2024.
 All previous races do not count for points with RMAS.